 - Sibling discounts are sometimes offered to families who have more than one child attending the school.
 Bonus!

 - Some schools allow you to pay in instalments while others ask for full payment upfront.

 - School fees increase as your child moves up an age group so do check with the schools if you plan to send your child to school in Singapore for an extended period of time.

 You get the idea.
 International school is expensive (and, by the way, local schools are VERY tough for non-Singaporeans to get into).
 But it’s costly for good reason.
 The facilities are top notch, teaching staff are among the best, and your children will benefit from their multi-cultural schooling foundations for the rest of their lives.
 It’s one of the most important investment decisions you’re going to make, so taking some time to thoroughly assess your options is a must-do.
 But don’t fret, the School Selector is your trusty companion, and with it you’ll be packing your kids off to an excellent international school in no time.

-*Amounts published here are based on research conducted online and via phone as at November 2017.
-Fees published are based on a mainstream programme for a new Primary Year 1 (age 6-7) student in Singapore, for the 2017-18 school year (or 2016-17 where 2017-18 figures are unavailable).
-Fees for 2018-2019 are likely to be increased.
+*Amounts published here are based on research conducted online as at July 2019.
+Fees published are based on a mainstream program for a new Primary Year 1 (age 6-7) student in Singapore, for the 2019-20 school year (or 2018-19 where 2019-20 figures are unavailable).
+Fees for 2020-2021 are likely to be increased.
 Fees sometimes vary across different campuses of the same school.
 All fee amounts should be verified directly with schools.